fyngyrz/NWS-Temperature/README.md

 ## What it Does

-Fetches the temperature (in Cº) from the NWS aviation ground conditions forecast.
-Then it converts that value to Fahrenheit \(See Below\) or another scale according to its `mode` setting, and prints the result out.
+Fetches the temperature \(in Cº\) from the NWS aviation ground conditions forecast by using the `wget` command, the output of which it pipes back into itself.
+Then it extractss, then converts, the temperature value in that forecast to Fahrenheit \(See Below\) or another scale according to its `mode` setting, and prints the result out.

 ## Limits